ChristopheSteininger/c4/readme.md

 ## Building

 Build using CMake.
-Run these commands in the root dir to compile and solve Connect 4 on the standard 7x6 board.
-This should only take a few seconds.
+Run these commands in the root dir to compile and solve Connect 4 on the standard 7x6 board from scratch (i.e. no precomputed data).
+This will only take a few seconds.

 ```
 $ cmake --preset optimise